kayac-chang/social-proof-section/Guide.md

 }
 ```

-also, our header need to styling as well
+Also, our header need to styling as well

 ```css
 @media (min-width: 640px) {